 The permit system is designed to help protect the privacy of Aboriginal communities, preserve Aboriginal culture, safeguard the natural environment and promote visitor safety.

 Aboriginal land is privately owned.
 It is not Crown land, nor public land.
 Like other landowners in Australia, Aboriginal people have the legal right to grant or refuse permission to people wishing to enter or travel through their land.

-A permit is a written permission from the traditional owners to enter the private land of a family or group of Aboriginal people.
+A permit is a written permission from the traditional owners to enter the private land and waters of a family or group of Aboriginal people.

 When will I need a permit?

 If you wish to undertake any of the following activities on Aboriginal land in the Northern Land Council region then you will need to apply to the Northern Land Council for a permit: